 Why the Noom weight loss program is different from most weight-loss programs

-Most weight-loss programs have specific diets that you need to follow or sell you pre-made food in the correct portion sizes.
-Noom doesn’t tell you what you should eat.
-It gives suggestions of foods that will help you stay within your calorie limits, and they do it in a light-hearted way.
-Essentially, you can eat whatever you want.
-It also emphasizes emotional eating, which is where most of us get into trouble.
+In many cases, weight-loss programs have specific diets that you need to follow or they offer pre-made food in the correct portion sizes.
+Noom doesn’t dictate what you should eat.
+Instead, it makes suggestions to help you stay within your calorie limit in a gentle and light-hearted way.
+It also addresses emotional eating, which is where most of us get into trouble.

-One suggestion, which makes plenty of sense to me, is to eat foods that contain the most water such as fruits, vegetables, and soup, as well as items that contain fiber.
-Another suggestion was to add more protein to each meal because it helps fill you up so you aren’t as susceptible to cravings.
+One suggestion, which makes plenty of sense to me, is to eat foods that contain the most water or fiber such as fruits, vegetables, and soup.
+Another suggestion is to add more protein to your meals because it helps fill you up so you aren’t as susceptible to cravings.

-The Noom weight loss program assigns you a weight loss specialist as a coach and you can choose how often the two of you connect based on your personality and needs.
+The Noom weight loss program assigns you a weight loss coach and you can choose how often you want to connect based on your personality and needs.
 I chose to speak to my coach once a week.
-She sends me messages and answers my questions within the phone app.
+She sends me messages and answers my questions within the Noom app.

 Connect to fitness devices you already use

 When I first set up Noom on my phone, I connected it to Google Fit. (using my Google account login) It tracks my steps if I have my phone with me.
-You can also connect a host of third-party apps and wearables to track steps and blood pressure.
+You can also connect the following third-party apps and wearables to track steps and blood pressure.
 This is the current list.

 - Bewell Connect